 In Religious Education, we study the diversity of the world and different religious beliefs and practices.
-We follow the Hampshire, Southampton, Portsmouth and Isle of Wight agreed syllabus, ‘Living Difference III’ which encapsulates the key religions represented in the UK.
+We follow the Hampshire, Southampton, Portsmouth and Isle of Wight agreed syllabus, ‘Living Difference IV’ which encapsulates the key religions represented in the UK.
 To support us in our teaching of Christianity, we use the 'Understanding Christianity' resources which ensures progression from Year R through to Year 6.

 What is this syllabus for?